Let's talk about Eye Colour & Genetics

-Eye color is can be a striking feature, so it's no surprise people write songs and poetry celebrating someone's eye color.
-Whether or not you believe eyes are the window to the soul, eye color is a genetic trait that has interesting things to say about your DNA.
+Eye colour is can be a striking feature, so it’s no surprise people write songs and poetry celebrating someone’s eye colour.
+Whether or not you believe eyes are the window to the soul, eye colour is a genetic trait that has interesting things to say about your DNA.

 How it works

-We get our eye color from a type of pigment called melanin.
-Melanin also determines the color of our skin and hair.
-People who have a lot of a black- or brown-colored type of melanin called eumelanin in the front layers of the iris will probably have darker eyes.
-Eumelanin is good at absorbing light, which gives it its darker color.
+We get our eye colour from a type of pigment called melanin.
+Melanin also determines the colour of our skin and hair.
+People who have a lot of a black- or brown-coloured type of melanin called eumelanin in the front layers of the iris will probably have darker eyes.
+Eumelanin is good at absorbing light, which gives it its darker colour.
 People with blue eyes have much less of this pigment in their eyes.

 The genetic link